 Legal Head - Counter Wildlife Trafficking

-Shyama nine years of experience in dealing with enviro-legal subjects ranging from forest conservation, biodiversity and climate change to issues of urban environmental governance from the lens of gender justice and human rights.
+Shyama has ten years of experience in working on enviro-legal subjects ranging from forest conservation, biodiversity and climate change to issues of urban environmental governance from the lens of gender justice and human rights.
 She holds an undergraduate degree in law from the National University of Advanced Legal Studies, Kochi and a Master’s from National Academy of Legal Studies and Research, Hyderabad.
-Prior to joining WCS-India, she was a Senior Resident Fellow at Vidhi Center for Legal Policy, New Delhi involved with a project on implementation of landmark environmental judgements for almost 2 years.
-Before that, she worked as an environmental lawyer and legal consultant at Enviro Legal Defence Firm (ELDF) for 7 years.
-In the course of her career, she worked on enviro-legal compliance, conducted training and capacity building exercises and carried out law and policy analysis.
+Prior to joining WCS-India, she worked as a legal consultant with Vidhi Center for Legal Policy, New Delhi; Enviro Legal Defence Firm (ELDF), New Delhi; and independently as well.
+In the course of her career she has worked on enviro-legal compliance, conducted training and capacity building exercises and carried out law and policy drafting.
 She also writes regularly on natural resource management laws in newspapers and online news portals.

 Mandvi is the Law Officer- Counter Wildlife Trafficking at WCS India.
 She is a graduate of the National Law University Jodhpur.
 Mandvi aims to contribute to the resolution of environmental disputes and use her legal skills to assist the professionals actively involved in achieving climate justice.
 She believes deeply in the importance of biodiversity conservation and has centred her legal education around gaining the substantive experience required to work efficiently in the environmental policy development work.
 Her interest in climate justice has pushed her to work with several experts in the fields of human-elephant Conflict, e-waste management, environmental litigation etc. During her collaboration with World Wildlife Fund India, she conducted empirical research on the ex-gratia/ compensation policy of the Assam government for the victims of human-wildlife conflict.
 She is now actively involved in implementing the findings from her research.